-SEDs and other electronic devices such as Ipods, mp3 players, electronic games, mobile phones, cameras, tablets, etc. are not allowed in school.
+Personal Electronic Devices (PED) and other electronic devices such as electronic games, mobile phones, cameras, tablets, wireless headphones, smart watches, etc. are not allowed in school.
 Students bringing these items will have them taken away; parents will be contacted and must come in to pick up the item.
-Students may be allowed to use SEDs on field trips if the supervising teacher grants permission.
+Students may be allowed to use PEDs on field trips if the supervising teacher grants permission.
 The school is not responsible for these items if lost, stolen, or damaged.